potocnikluka/collection-nvim/README.md

 # Collection-nvim

-A collection of configurations to implement some of neovim's useful features.
+A simple plugin, focusing mainly on utilising some of Neovim's best features, such as asynchronous job control.

 ## Prerequisites
 * neovim v0.5